CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 enable                      on            off
 ```

-To show adaptive routing configuration for an interface, run the `nv show interface <interface> router adaptive-routing`.
+To show adaptive routing configuration for an interface, run the `nv show interface <interface-id> router adaptive-routing`.

 ## Considerations